Using Notes in Wispr Flow for iOS

 2. Restart the app after updating.

-• Notes missing after a launch problem: Wispr Flow could crash when it had trouble loading local storage on launch.
-It now recovers automatically and opens in a limited mode — synced notes, dictionary words, and transcriptions continue to work, though notes created offline and not yet synced may not be available.
+• Notes missing after a launch problem: Wispr Flow could close unexpectedly when it had trouble loading local storage on launch.
+It now recovers automatically and opens in a limited mode — synced notes, dictionary words, and transcriptions continue to work, though notes created offline and not yet synced may be unavailable.

-• Live Activity widget showed garbled text: A localization bug caused the widget to display raw placeholder text (for example, "wordsTotal 55" instead of "55 words").
+• Live Activity widget showed garbled text: A localization bug caused the widget to display untranslated placeholder text instead of the proper label (for example, the word count).
 Translated labels now display correctly.

 Examples